JENkt4k/sc-what-event-when/README.md

 ```javascript
 onfocus="alertOnEventHandler(event)"
 ```
 then click on the element with that event handler, you'll probably see the alert continuously pop up.
 Can you guess why this is happening?
+Does the same thing happen if you change the 'onfocus' to 'onblur'?
 Pause for a moment before reading further.

 **SQUIRREL!!!!**